zohararad/audio5js/README.md

-# Audio5js - HTML5 Audio Javascript Library with Flash Fallback
+# Audio5js - The HTML5 Audio Compatibility Layer

 Audio5js a library-agnostic, cross-browser Javascript API for HTML5 Audio, with a Flash fallback for either older browsers or modern browsers without MP3 playback support.